pim97/scrappey-wrapper-python/README.md

 ## Disclaimer

-Please ensure that your web scraping activities comply with the website's terms of service and legal regulations.
-Scrappey is not responsible for any misuse or unethical use of the library.
-Use responsibly and respect website policies.
+Please ensure that your web scraping activities comply with each website's terms of service and applicable laws and regulations.
+Scrappey is intended for lawful use only, and is not responsible for any misuse.
+Always obtain proper authorization before scraping, respect `robots.txt` and rate limits, and handle any collected data responsibly.